pukkandan/youtube-dl/README.md

                                      an error.
 The default value "fixup_error"
                                      repairs broken URLs, but emits an error if this is not possible instead of searching.
-    --ignore-config                  Do not read configuration files.
+    --ignore-config, --no-config     Do not read configuration files.
 When given in the global configuration file
                                      /etc/youtube-dl.conf: Do not read the user
                                      configuration in ~/.config/youtube-